 The normal work week of all clerical employees shall consist of thirty-five (35) hours of five (5) consecutive days.
-The normal work day shall consist of seven (7) hours within a twenty-four (24) hour period, beginning with the time that an employee shall be scheduled to work a shift with regular starting and quitting times.
-The normal hours of work each day shall be consecutive, except for interruptions for meal periods.
+The hours of work shall be consecutive except for interruptions for meal periods.
+The work week shall be as follows: